Links for Palaeobotanists

 E.H.
 Gierlowski-Kordesch and C.F.
 Cassle (2015): The "Spirorbis" problem revisited: Sedimentology and biology of microconchids in marine-nonmarine transitions.
 Abstract, Earth-Science Reviews.
 See also here.

 !
 R.G.
 Gillespie et al. (2012): Long-distance dispersal: a framework for hypothesis testing.
-In PDF, Trends in Ecology and Evolution, 27.
+Free access, Trends in Ecology and Evolution, 27.

 M.R.
 Gregory (2009): Environmental implications of plastic debris in marine settings - entanglement, ingestion, smothering, hangers-on, hitch-hiking and alien invasions.
 Phil.
 Trans.
 R. Soc.
 B, 364: 2013-2025.